dartmouth-cs98/hack-a-thing-21f-2-arjun/README.md

 coding is hard

 I learned how to compile C to WASM and display it as a webpage.
 I also learned how to compile a C library into WASM and display it as a webpage.
-I I also learned how to use an API in python.
+I also learned how to use an API in python.
+I started learning how to compile python into C, so that I could go from python -> c -> to WASM, but I didn't have the time (sad emoji)

 ## Authors